Give notice of your marriage or civil partnership

 You must bring all of the required documents with you to the appointment.
 Failure to do so will result in us being unable to take the notice and your appointment being re-booked.

 Changes for giving notice when getting married in a Church of England and Church in Wales

 Church of England marriages for British/EEA citizens may find it is possible for your Vicar to call banns for your marriage.
 Please speak to your vicar.

 Southwark Register office is working in partnership with the Home Office and the General Register Office and will report any suspicions of a sham or forced marriage or other immigration offences.
 We use ID scan to verify documents presented at the Register Office.

 Getting married abroad

-If you are planning a marriage or civil partnership aboard a notice of intent may be needed to make sure it will be a legal ceremony.
+If you're planning a marriage or civil partnership abroad, a notice of intent may be needed to make sure it will be a legal ceremony.

-Southwark Register office can offer a certificate of no impediment if you are a British National and live in Southwark.
+Southwark Register office can offer a certificate of no impediment if you're a British National and live in Southwark.

 We do advise that you contact the consulate or embassy of the country you wish to be married in to obtain information about their requirements.
-Gov.uk have a tool to help check the requirements of to marry abroad
+GOV.UK website have a tool to help check the requirements to form a civil partnership or marry abroad.

 Notice fee (per person) is £35 or £47 (depending on your immigration status).